 A lot of guys my age, myself included, learned in cabovers and that’s part of the attachment with trucks or the cabover trucks.

-If you watch the highways and the interstate, you’ll still see the occasional cabover go by and by God they’re cool to watch.
+If you watch the highways and the interstate, you’ll still see the occasional cabover go by and they’re cool to watch!
 It’s a nostalgic trip back into the days when trucking was good.

 Owner operators can bring the cabover back and if big carriers find the advantages of stocking their fleet with cabovers as outweighing the disadvantages, then we could see an upswing.

 In my opinion, cabovers don’t stand a strong chance of coming back into the foreground for the trucking industry.